 Treatments for an enlarged thyroid include:

-A simple goiter may disappear on its own, or may become large.
-Over time, destruction to the thyroid may cause the gland to stop making enough thyroid hormone.
+A simple goiter may disappear on its own, or may become larger.
+Over time, the thyroid gland may stop making enough thyroid hormone.
 This condition is called hypothyroidism.

 Calling your health care provider

 Call your health care provider if you experience any swelling in the front of your neck or any other symptoms of goiter.

 Using iodized table salt prevents most simple goiters.